BoredAbhi/SentimentAnalysis-Project/README.md

 [[Back to Phases of Project](https://github.com/abhi094/SentimentAnalysis-Project/blob/master/README.md#phases-of-the-project-)]

 #### 4. Building a Web-App :
-The web app will predict the rating for a review.
-For this a list of [Fortune 500](https://fortune.com/fortune500/) companies has be scrapped.
+The web app will predict the rating for a review of the [Fortune 500](https://fortune.com/fortune500/) companies.
 The web app will have four parts :
 1. DB ([Postgresql](https://www.postgresql.org/))
 2. ML Model (Train from CNN)
 3. API ([Flask](https://flask.palletsprojects.com/en/1.1.x/))